 Take a unit circle and mark out the angle θ above and below the dashed radius, for a total angle of 2θ.
 The length of the arc of a unit circle is the measure of the arc angle (in radians), so the length of the purple arc is 2θ.
 (You might want to refresh your memory on arc length in the section on circles.)
 Using some right-triangle trigonometry, the length of the straight red segment is 2·sin(θ).

 If we take a small enough segment of an arc, it closely resembles a straight line segment.
-As θ tends to zero, the length of the purple arc and the length of the red segment get closer, and the limit is one.
+The idea is that if we take any small-enough segment of a curve, it is approximately linear.
+As θ tends to zero, the length of the purple arc and the length of the red segment get closer to being equal, and the ratio closer to one.
+Notice that the line will always be smaller than the arc, so the value of the ratio will always be less than 1.

 With the sine limit proof above in our quiver, we can prove this cosine limit algebraically.
 We begin by multiplying the limit by: